Jay Jones: Early career

-After college, Jones spent two years in New York as an associate with Goldman Sachs, where he focused on risk management and credit rating advisory, focusing on natural resources and technology companies.
+After college, Jones spent two years in New York City as an associate with Goldman Sachs, where he focused on risk management and credit rating advisory, focusing on natural resources and technology companies.
 He then returned to Virginia and earned his Juris Doctor from the University of Virginia School of Law in 2015.
 While in law school, Jones interned in the office of state delegate Algie Howell.

 Virginia House of Delegates

 On February 13, 2017, Jones announced his candidacy for the 89th district of the Virginia House of Delegates, running for the same seat his father held from 1988 to 2002.
-The incumbent, Daun Hester, announced she would not run for reelection.
+The Democratic incumbent, Daun Hester, announced she would not run for reelection.
 He won the contested Democratic primary on June 13, 2017, and won the November 7, 2017 general election against Libertarian Terry Hurst.

 He ran for reelection unopposed in the 2019 election cycle.
 Jones was appointed to the House Appropriations Committee at the beginning of his second term.
 In September 2019, Jones endorsed Cory Booker in the 2020 Democratic Party presidential primaries.

 In January 2022, Jones resigned from the Virginia House of Delegates following the announcement that he and his wife were expecting their first child in summer 2022.
 Fellow Democrat Jackie Glass was elected to succeed him in a special election held on January 11, 2022.